jordimilla/RakutenTest/README.md

 Layers:

-Presentation Layer contains UI (Activities & Fragments) that are coordinated by Presenters/ViewModels which execute 1 or multiple.
+Presentation Layer contains UI that are coordinated by Presenters/ViewModels which execute 1 or multiple.
 Presentation Layer depends on Domain Layer.

 Domain Layer is the most INNER part of the onion (no dependencies with other layers) and it contains Entities & Repository Interfaces.
 Use cases combine data from 1 or multiple Repository Interfaces.